 If you are struggling with money issues, here are a few articles that might help:

 Parents, we need to do our job!

-It is our job as parents to teach our kids about money and I don’t think there is anything wrong with starting early.
-If you are an adult still struggling with money maybe you can tell them some mistakes you’ve made and what you are doing to get back on track.
+It is our job as parents to teach our kids about money.
+I don’t think there is anything wrong with starting early.
+If you are an adult still struggling with money maybe you can share some mistakes you’ve made and what you are doing to get back on track.
 You never want to overshare your finances.
-I never tell my daughter how much money we have but I tell her what we have to pay for and how much it costs for things like braces and school activities.
+I never tell my daughter how much money we have.
+I do tell her what we have to pay for and how much it costs for things like braces and school activities.
 I don’t guilt her, but I tell her things do cost money and we have to work hard to earn that money.

 She is so grateful and appreciative of everything she has.
 I can honestly say that I have not raised an entitled child and she will do so well as she grows up and starts working and earning her own money.
 That’s all we can ask for right?

 Let me know what things you have used to teach your kids about money, did they work?